 - Throwing or distributing candy, novelty items, etc. from your unit/float to spectators or other units is prohibited; and will result in disqualification in competitions and suspension from future parades.
 Unit participants are not permitted to leave the parade route to distribute items on the sidewalk.

 - All units, including those executing drills, must continue moving forward at all times once the Parade starts.

-- Only elected public officials currently in office during the current Parade cycle may participate in the Parade as an individual unit.
-All public officials are invited to march in the Public Officials Unit in the Lead Division of the Parade.
+- Public officials are invited to march in the Public Officials Unit in the Lead Division of the Parade.